Xilinx/Containerization/README.md

-# Nimbix Container Creation Flow for Library and Application
+# Containerization Flow for Library and Application on Cloud Vendors

-This project provides script to build Docker Application (image) for Nimbix Jarvice platform.
+This project provides script to build Docker Application (image) for multiple cloud vendor: Nimbix, AWS and Azure.
+For now, it only supports Nimbix JARVICE™ platform.

 ## Background